alastairgould/Dot-net-core-systemd/NOTES.md

 Don't want to copy all these files manually, so i've created package using a spec file(*similar nuspec) Remove manual copy

-Show spec file, create rpm and install, run, and show status in systemctl .
+Show spec file, create rpm and install, run, and show status in systemctl.
 Explain and dicuss package manager
+Explain its installed the app, installed firewall rules, started the app automatically Show /opt/
 Show app running

 Show webapplication process id using  ps -e